flectra-hq/documentation-user/inventory/management/adjustment/initial_inventory.rst

 Create all the products for which you want to follow the stock (as stockable products).
 Once the required products in stock have been defined, use an initial inventory operation to put the current quantities into the system by location.
-Go to :menuselection:`Inventory Control --> Inventory Adjustments` to start your initial inventory.
+Go to :menuselection:`MASTER DATA --> Inventory Adjustments` to start your initial inventory.

 Give it a name (for example Initial Inventory) and select the stock